JIAOJIAOMEI/Food-Web/Agent_based model explianed.md

 predator.x = predator.x + np.cos(angle) * predator_speed
 predator.y = predator.y + np.sin(angle) * predator_speed
 ```
 3. If it hunts no rabbit successfully in continous 4 time steps, then the fox will die despite its death time.
-This parameter could be changed later.
+This parameter could be changed later.That's why if there is no rabbits, the foxes will die eventually.

 The breeding process is similar to the single species model.